-- 5.1 The amount of the monetary penalty determined by the Commissioner cannot exceed £500,000.
-Once the level of a monetary penalty has been determined, the Commissioner must serve the data controller with a notice of intent before he can issue a monetary penalty notice.
-The notice of intent will set out the proposed amount of the monetary penalty. - 5.2 A notice of intent must inform the data controller that he may make written representations in relation to the Commissioner's proposal within a period specified in the notice, and contain such other information as is prescribed in the Data Protection (Monetary Penalties)(Maximum Penalty and Notices) Regulations 2010. - 5.3 A notice of intent must contain the following information: - (a) the name and address of the data controller; - (b) the grounds on which the Commissioner proposes to serve a monetary penalty notice, including - - (i) the nature of the personal data involved in the contravention; - (ii) a description of the circumstances of the contravention; - (iii) the reason the Commissioner considers that the contravention is serious; - (iv) the reason the Commissioner considers that the contravention is of a kind likely to cause substantial damage or substantial distress; and - (v) whether the Commissioner considers that section 55A(2) applies, or that section 55A(3) of the Act applies, and the reason the Commissioner has taken this view; - (c) an indication of the amount of the monetary penalty the Commissioner proposes to impose and any aggravating or mitigating features the Commissioner has taken into account: and - (d) the date on which the Commissioner proposes to serve the monetary penalty notice. - 5.4 The notice of intent must specify a period within which the data controller can make written representations to the Commissioner.
-This period must not be less than 21 days beginning with the first day after the date of service of the notice of intent.
+- 5.1 The amount of the monetary penalty determined by the Commissioner must not exceed £500,000.
+Once the level of a monetary penalty has been determined, the Commissioner must serve a notice of intent before he can issue a monetary penalty notice.
+The notice of intent will set out the proposed amount of the monetary penalty. - 5.2 A notice of intent must inform the recipient that he may make written representations in relation to the Commissioner's proposal within a period specified in the notice, and contain such other information as is prescribed in the Data Protection (Monetary Penalties)(Maximum Penalty and Notices) Regulations 2010. - 5.3 A notice of intent must contain the following information: - (a) the name and address of the data controller or person; - (b) the grounds on which the Commissioner proposes to serve a monetary penalty notice, including - - (i) the nature of the personal data involved in the contravention; - (ii) a description of the circumstances of the contravention; - (iii) the reason the Commissioner considers that the contravention is serious; - (iv) the reason the Commissioner considers that the contravention is of a kind likely to cause substantial damage or substantial distress; and - (v) whether the Commissioner considers that section 55A(2) applies, or that section 55A(3) applies, and the reason the Commissioner has taken this view; - (c) an indication of the amount of the monetary penalty the Commissioner proposes to impose and any aggravating or mitigating features the Commissioner has taken into account; and

+- (d) the date on which the Commissioner proposes to serve the monetary penalty notice. - 5.4 The notice of intent must specify a period within which written representations can be made to the Commissioner.
+This period must be a reasonable period and must not be less than 21 days beginning with the first day after the date of service of the notice of intent.